COVID 19 Information

 Children with autism may need extra support to understand what's going on around them and what's expected of them in some situations.

-At Woodside Academy we use social stories to teach children what happens in some situations and explains what children should do in those situations.
+At Woodside Academy we use social stories to teach children what happens in some situations and explain what children should do in those situations.
 We use social stories, pictures, or other visuals to help your child know the steps for:

 - washing hands, wearing a mask, and other ways to stay healthy and safe